informalsystems/hermes/.changelog/unreleased/features/ibc-relayer/2850-poll-event-source.md

 - Add a poll-based event source which fetches events from the chain using the `/block_results` RPC endpoint instead of getting them over WebSocket.

-  To use the poll-based event source, set `event_source = 'rpc'` in the per-chain configuration.
+  To use the poll-based event source, set `event_source = 'poll'` in the per-chain configuration.

   **Warning**
   Only use this if you think Hermes is not getting all